 Tidepool Uploader with timezone selector.

-For example, if you’re in California and your device is in Pacific time, enter the timezone on the Tidepool Uploader as Pacific Time.
-But if you’re in California and your device is in Eastern time, enter the timezone on the Tidepool Uploader as Eastern Time.
+For example, if you’re in California and your device is in Pacific Time, enter the timezone on Tidepool Uploader as Pacific Time.
+But if you’re in California and your device is in Eastern Time, enter the timezone on Tidepool Uploader as Eastern Time.

-We’ll take that one piece of info and use it to analyze all your historical diabetes data along with when your device says you’ve changed the time, and we’ll line everything up as it should be.
+We’ll take that piece of information and use it to analyze all your historical diabetes data, along with when your device says you’ve changed the time, and we’ll line everything up as it should be.

 What devices it works with

-In general, this feature works with all insulin pumps and CGMs, but it does not work with BG meters.
-The reason is simple: most pumps and CGMs store data about when you changed your device display time.
-Most current BG meters do not.
+In general, this feature works with all insulin pumps and CGMs, but it does not work with blood glucose meters.
+The reason is simple: Most pumps and CGMs store data about when you changed your device display time.
+Most current blood glucose meters do not.

 What we store and what you’ll see

-As stewards of your data, Tidepool will securely store both the original display date and time from your device, as well as the corrected date and time.
+As stewards of your data, Tidepool securely stores both the original display date and time from your device, as well as the corrected date and time.

-For now, Blip automatically displays your data in the timezone you selected with your most recent upload.
+For now, Tidepool Web (formerly known as "Blip") automatically displays your data in the timezone you selected with your most recent upload.
 In the future, you’ll be able to select the timezone you want to see your data in or view your data in its original device display time.